Cardiac Question #17

 - Elevate his legs and arms above his heart when resting.

-- Encourage the patient to engage in a moderate amount of exercise.
+- Encourage the client to engage in a moderate amount of exercise.

 - Encourage extended periods of sitting or standing.